 Once you have all three copies of your credit report, check each of them for errors as I've suggested above.
 A red flag for me on my credit report was a large medical debt collection from the birth of my son.
 At the time I was covered by Blue Cross Blue Shield through work and I qualified for pregnancy Medicaid that picked up the remaining balance after insurance.
 There was no way the bill, and thus, the collection, was legit; I did not owe that debt.

 When I dealt with that particular debt, I found an easy way to remove medical debts in collections from my credit report, which I discuss below in "How I Refuted My Collection".

 How Do I Get Medical Collections off of My Credit Report?

 The first move you'll make is writing a debt validation letter.
 It's important to submit the letter within 30 days of being contacted by the debt collector.
 Do not call the debt collector because it's important to get everything in writing.

 The collector must stop collection efforts until they find proof that the debt still exists.
 In my case, there was no proof that I owed the money; the hospital had sold the debt to the collection agency before Medicaid had covered the expense.

 Writing a Medical Debt Validation Letter

-There are a few thing to keep in mind when sending a medical dispute letter.
-I got lucky with my first one and they removed the debt.
-Here are a few things to include in your letter:
+There are a few things to keep in mind when sending a medical dispute letter.
+Here are a few phrases to include in your letter:

-- If (medical collection firm name) can not provide adequate validation withing the 30-day time frame, all debts should be immediately removed from all three major credit reports.
+- If (medical collection firm name) can not provide adequate validation within the 30-day time frame, all debts should be immediately removed from all three major credit reports.

 - I request all further correspondence regarding this debt collection to be sent via mail.
 Do not contact me by phone.